upper-town/web_app/README.md

 ### Layered Architecture and Rails

 Layered Architecture is a way to divide your code in layers each one focused on a particular aspect of the software.
-You can refer to the definition from Eric Vans.

 Embracing Rails, we can think of a layered architecture as: